dhananjayyaadav/apna-wallet/README.md

-A platform to empower the next generation with the use of cryptowallet tools.
-It is designed for Digital Asset Transaction, managed by parents.

 ## Description

 Crypto doesn't have to be complicated.
-The Kids platform is designed to help you and your family learn how to comfortably use crypto in your everyday life.
-It's designed for kids, managed by parents.
+The platform is designed to help you and learn how to comfortably use crypto in your everyday life.
+It's designed for People, managed by crypto wallet.

 ## Problem